tedee-com/tedee-api-doc/docs/source/endpoints/gate/unlock.rst

 Unlock
 =========================

-Send a command to unlock gate by provided id.
+Send a command to unlock the gate with provided id.

 .. code-block:: sh